Brendon McCullum: International career

-Early days

-In 2004, he played in a Test series against England and scored what was then his highest score, an innings of 96 at Lord's.
+In 2004, McCullum played in a Test series against England and scored 96 runs at Lord's.
 His maiden Test century came several months later when he scored 143 against Bangladesh.
 He fell just short of his second Test hundred in a game against Sri Lanka when dismissed one short of his hundred.
 His second century would later come with a run a ball 111 against Zimbabwe.

 He was selected in the 20-man ICC World XI squad for the ICC Super Series in July 2005.
 On 20 February 2007, he scored 86 not out as New Zealand went on to be the first team to whitewash Australia in a three-match ODI series since 1997.
 During the innings he partnered with Craig McMillan to score 165, equalling the world record for a 6th wicket partnership.

 On 31 December 2007, he scored 50 from just 19 balls against Bangladesh.
 He finished his innings with 80 runs from only 28 balls, including 9 fours and 6 sixes with a strike rate of 285.71.

 Record breaking

 On 1 July 2008, McCullum scored his maiden ODI century, a 135-ball 166, against Ireland in the Associates Tri-Series in Scotland.
 His century, along with James Marshall's 161, (his maiden ODI century in his last appearance, in which he shared in a 266 opening stand with McCullum which is the highest ODI partnership for any wicket in Black Caps history and the second highest opening partnership in all ODIs.) and Ross Taylor's 59, elevated New Zealand to 402, the highest and their only 400+ score for their team until date, and they won by 290 runs, setting a world record for the biggest margin of victory by runs, a record that stood until 2023.

-On 5 April 2009, on day three of the third Test match during India's tour of New Zealand, he displayed an amazing level of alertness in the dismissal of Rahul Dravid.
-Dravid attempted a sweep shot off Daniel Vettori's bowling, but McCullum saw what Dravid was up to before the ball had even pitched and moved swiftly to his left (Dravid's leg side).
-Ross Taylor at first slip did the same.
-The ball came nicely off Dravid's bat, but flew straight into the hands of a waiting Brendon McCullum.
-A couple of balls earlier, McCullum tried the same thing, but he had been a little slow and Dravid's sweep was kept low.
-Although there has been some discussion regarding the legality of McCullum's movement before the ball had even pitched, the laws of cricket indicate he was well within his right to do so.